-In advance: 4QTR21 <U/O> Matrix via Applied Indexation is currently available in multi-sheet format illustrating the structured ecosystem composition and supply chain verticals within publicly traded Clean Energy Subindustry Benchmark ETF PBW.
+In advance: 2QTR22 <U/O> Matrix via Applied Indexation is currently available in multi-sheet format illustrating structured ecosystem composition and supply chain verticals within publicly traded Clean Energy Subindustry Benchmark ETF - PBW.

-Please message direct with any questions or for product suite access and development considerations.
+Please message direct for product suite access and development considerations.

 Forward looking statements, estimates and certain information contained herein are based upon proprietary and non-proprietary research and other sources.
 Information contained herein has been obtained from sources believed to be reliable but are not assured as to accuracy.
 Past performance is not indicative of future results.
 There is neither representation nor warranty as to the current accuracy of, nor liability for, decisions based on such information.
 This content is distributed for informational purposes only and should not be considered as investing advice or a recommendation of any particular security, strategy or investment product.
 The author's opinions are subject to change without notice.
 No part of this product, related articles, publications or web-based content may be reproduced in any form or referred to in any other publication without express written permission of Universal Orbit © 2022 and David B. Kleinberg.